urbanscratcher/project-rhyme-generator/README.md

 # Rhyme Generator

+January 2024

-- This is a personal project on making a rhyme generator based on phonetics
+This is a personal project developed for a Data Structures and Algorithms assignment, designed to generate rhymes based on pronunciation.
-- This is to learn a process of solving problems on data structue and building algorithms with function programming
-- All codes are written by myself

-## Introduction
-- My algorithm works in two main steps: parsing and searching, to find phonetic rhymes of words.
-- It converts a user input word to phonemes and scans through the pre-processed dictionaries to find proper matches.
-That is, when you type in a word, the algorithm breaks it down into its phonemes, like sounds of vowels and consonants.
-- Then, it checks these phonemes against a pre-processed dictionary of phonetic words that already have their sounds broken down, to see if there is a match.
-The actual search looks at the phonemes from the end of the word, trying to find similar chunks of characters in the dictionary.
-- If matches are found, the corresponding words are shown.

-## Demo Video
+## Demo
 [ADS.webm](https://github.com/urbanscratcher/project-rhyme-generator/assets/17016494/af613744-67bf-42ae-9101-3ee9beb33e85)
+Sure, here is your project description translated into English:

+## Algorithm Summary
+The algorithm can be divided into two main stages: parsing and searching for phonetic rhymes.
+1. **Parsing**: When a user inputs a word, the algorithm breaks it down into phonemes such as vowels and consonants.
+2. **Searching**: It then searches a phonetic dictionary for matching words.
+The search starts from the end phonemes of each word and looks for the most similar phonetic segments in the entire dictionary.
+When a match is found, the corresponding word is displayed.

-## Explanation of Original Algorithms
+## Algorithm Explanation
+- When we think of "rhyme," we usually think of words with similar ending sounds.
-- Imagine you're looking for words that sound alike at the end, like "rhyme."
-To do this, we first break down every word into its sounds, distinguishing between vowels and consonants.
-This is called 'phonetic parsing,' and we do it in advance for a whole list of words, creating a kind of dictionary with the sounds of each word.
+- To generate such rhymes, the algorithm first breaks all words down into phonemes, distinguishing between vowels and consonants.
+This process is called 'phonetic parsing.'
+A phonetic dictionary is created in advance by parsing a large set of words, with each word having its own set of phonemes.
-Once that's done, you can enter a word, and the system remembers it.
-The algorithm then takes this word and dissects it to figure out how it ends.
-It looks for the last vowel sound and any accompanying consonants, assuming that vowels act as anchor points for rhymes.
+- When a user inputs a word, the system remembers it.
+The algorithm breaks this word down to identify the ending phonemes.
+Here, we assume that vowels act as the key points for rhymes, so we find the last vowel and consonant sounds.
-- The algorithm scans through the sounds of the word from the end until it finds a vowel.
-For example, for the word 'cat,' it identifies the ending sound as 'æt.'
-Then, it compares this sound with the sounds in the pre-processed dictionary, finding words with similar endings like 'hat,' 'mat,' and 'sat.'
+- The algorithm scans the word from the end, searching for phonemes until it encounters a vowel.
+For example, for the word 'cat,' the ending phoneme is identified as 'æt.'
+Then it compares this sound with those in the dictionary to find words with similar ending sounds, such as 'hat,' 'mat,' and 'sat.'
-- This process repeats for every word in the dictionary, compiling a list of potential rhymes.
-After looking at all the words, the algorithm gives you the final list.
-However, I set criteria that if the number of the result is too small, less than 5, it searches again by increasing phonemes to be matched.
+- This process is repeated for all words in the dictionary, and the matching words are stored in a list.
+After scanning all the words, the algorithm outputs the final list.
-- In summary, the whole program has ten steps: 1) preparing the data, 2) getting your input, 3) identifying the phonemes of your word and rhyme (the most important algorithm that can be seen in Section 3-1.), 4) matching phonemes, 5) compiling a list, 6) going through all words, 7) finalizing the rhyme list, 8) determining further search based on criteria, 9) giving you the results, and 10) ending the system.
+- If the number of results is too small (fewer than five), the algorithm increases the matching phonemes and searches again.
+- In summary, the program consists of ten steps:
+   1) Prepare dictionary data
+   2) Receive input
+   3) Identify word phonemes
+   4) Search the dictionary for matching phonemes
+   5) Store matches in the rhyme list
+   6) Repeat steps 4-5 for all words in the dictionary
+   7) Finalize the rhyme list
+   8) Decide whether to conduct additional searches based on criteria
+   9) Output results
+   10) System termination

 ## Whole Structure of Source Code in Sequence
 - Although flowcharts will be helpful, to organize this massive project at a glance, I divided parts as below.
 I applied some principles of functional programming.